jdrst/csharp-language-server/README.md

 This is more stable and faster than OmniSharp.

 This tool works around the quirks of `Microsoft.CodeAnalysis.LanguageServer` in the following way:
-- Installs `Microsoft.CodeAnalysis.LanguageServer` in `~/.roslyn`
+- Downloads `Microsoft.CodeAnalysis.LanguageServer`
 - Launches `Microsoft.CodeAnalysis.LanguageServer` as a process
 - Passes the provided `unix socket` or named pipe and forwards all communication to `stdio`
-- Waits for `capabilities` notification from the server, and forces `pull diagnostics` to be available.
-This forces the server respect clients who do not support dynamic registration of diagnostic capabilities.
 - Waits for an `initialize` notification from the client, and finds relevant `.sln` or `.csproj` files and sends them to the server as a custom `open` notification.

 ## Installation
 ### Binaries
-Download the binaries that matches your platform under Releases
+Download the binaries that match your platform under Releases

 ### Nix
 If you use `nix`, you can use this repository's `nix flake`.